-Discussions The findings confirm that both the search space and the cells contain various redundancies that increase the search complexity but do not actually contribute much to performance; and that good performance most often does not depend on an entire cell but a few key features and primitives in both individual cells and in the search space.
+Discussions The operation-level findings essentially confirm that both the search space and the cells are rampant with various redundancies that increase the search complexity but do not actually contribute as much to the performance, and good performance most often does not depend on an entire cell but a few key features and primitives in both individual cells and in the search space.
 This clearly shows that the search space design can be further optimised, but consequently, many beliefs often ingrained in existing search methods can also be sub-optimal or unnecessary.
-For example, barring a few exceptions (Xie et al., 2019a; You et al., 2020; Ru et al., 2020; Wan et al., 2022), the overwhelming majority of the current approaches aims to search for a single, fully deterministic architecture, and this often results in high-dimensional vector encoding of the cells (e.g. the path encoding of DARTS cell in White et al. (2021) is $> 10^4$ dimensions without truncation).
-This affects the performance in general (White et al., 2020a) and impedes methods that suffer from curse of dimensionality, such as Gaussian Processes, in particular.
-However, exact encoding could be in fact unnecessary if good performance simply hinges upon only a few key designs while the rest does not matter as much, and finding relevant low-dimensional, approximate representations could be beneficial instead.
+For example, barring a few exceptions (and none to our knowledge in the standard cell-based design space) (Xie et al., 2019a; You et al., 2020; Ru et al., 2020), the overwhelming majority of the current approaches aims to search for a single, fully deterministic architecture over a huge search space, and this often results in high-dimensional vector encoding of the cells (e.g. the path encoding of DARTS cell in White et al. (2021) is $> 10^4$ dimensions without truncation); this affects the performance in general (White et al., 2020a) and impedes the applications of methods that suffer from curse of dimensionality, such as Gaussian Processes, in particular.
+However, exact encoding could be in fact unnecessary if good performance simply hinges upon only a few specific key designs while the rest does not matter as much; it might make more sense to find relevant low-dimensional compressed representations such as approximate encoding instead.